Financing, Down Payment, and General Types of Home Loans

 - Make a “good faith deposit” – Statistics show that presenting a good faith deposit increases the likelihood of getting a favorable approval.
-The deposit shows your good intentions to make the purchase and also demonstrates to the lender that you have part of if not all of the down payment on hand.
+The deposit shows your good intentions to make the purchase and also demonstrates to the lender that you have part of, if not all of the down payment on hand.
 Actual down payment requirements are determined by the lender based on your credit profile and the type of loan you are trying for.
 There are some “zero down” loans available but it’s still good to do a deposit to show good faith.
-That deposit can either be refunded at closing or can be applied to the loan at closing, which ever you choose.
-Check with your dealership and make sure that the deposit is 100% refundable if the loan is not approved or if you change your mind.
+That deposit can either be refunded at closing or can be applied to the loan at closing, whichever you choose.
+Check with your manufactured home dealership and make sure that the deposit is 100% refundable if the mobile home loan is not approved or if you change your mind.

 - Provide income – When you fill out the application provide accurate information on your income, detailing all sources.
 The lenders are looking for “pre-tax” figures.
 If you are paid overtime you will list that amount separately from your “regular” pay.
 Usually, to be counted, overtime must have been earned for at least the 2 years prior.

 - Supply all documentation needed – Documentation is KING: Lenders will want you to provide different documentation.
 Expect to provide your last 2 years of w2s, 2 months worth of pay stubs, 3-months worth of bank records, copies of SSI awards letters or pensions, and a copy of the deed or land lease.
 Additionally, the bank may ask you to provide other documents as well.
 While this may seem burdensome… it is an essential part of buying a home.